cssu/cssu.ca/content/ba2250-volunteering/index.md

 As of January 2024, the following is in effect.

 - Members of the Executive Council shall have access to the lounge (BA2250) and storage room (BA2285).
-- All other volunteers, will have 8AM-9PM access on weekdays.
+- All other volunteers will have 8AM-9PM access on weekdays.
-- Because room access is granted strictly on the hours, aim to arrive on-time (not UofT time/10min into the hour) so that we can keep the lounge open continuously.
-If the next volunteer does not arrive on-time and you need to leave (without leaving another volunteer in charge), please clear and lock the room.

 ## Snack Store